vibora-io/vibora/PULL_REQUEST_TEMPLATE.md

 5. One more time: Don't forget to add tests.

-6. Ensure the entire test suite is passing and overral performance is not degraded.
+6. Ensure the entire test suite is passing and overall performance is not degraded.